neptotech/BetterAdvancedPaste/README.md

-# PyWebView Command Palette UI
+# AI Clipboard Transformer Palette

-A minimal replica of the Windows clipboard / AI assist style command palette using **pywebview**.
-Functionality hooks are placeholders; focus is on UI structure so you can wire your own logic.
+A minimal **pywebview** command palette that captures your clipboard, lets you type an instruction (or pick a preset), sends both to a local AI endpoint (llama.cpp style), then saves the transformed text to a file with an AI‑suggested filename in a target folder you provide on startup.

 ## Features
+- Clipboard captured at launch (plain text) using `pyperclip`
+- Type an instruction OR pick a predefined option (its title becomes the instruction)
+- Sends clipboard + instruction to local AI endpoint (`http://127.0.0.1:8080/completion`)
+- Second AI call suggests a good filename (sanitized + `.txt` added if missing)
+- Saves result into the output directory you pass as the first CLI argument
-- PyWebView desktop window (Edge / Chromium backend if available)
+- PyWebView desktop window (Edge / Chromium backend preferred)
-- Search bar header with accent icon
-- Scrollable action list, keyboard navigation (↑ ↓ Enter)
+- Keyboard navigation (↑ ↓ Enter)
-- Dynamic options loaded from `conf.json` (no code changes needed to add items)
+- Options loaded from `conf.json`
-- Simple Python API: `get_options`, `action`, `submit_text`
+- API methods: `get_options`, `action`, `submit_text` (both run the AI pipeline)
-- Press Enter with text in the search box to send that text to Python (`submit_text`)

 ## Keyboard & Interaction
 | Key / Action | Behavior |